-The government of India allows you to lower your tax liability if you invest in schemes mentioned under the Section 80C.
-Some of these include investment options like Equity Linked Savings Scheme, National Pension Scheme, PPF, Tax saving FD, NSC etc. These schemes differ in terms of the risks associated , the interest rate offered, lock-in periods and investment objectives, catering to a wide range of investors.
-Under Section 80C , you can invest in the aforementioned schemes and get tax relief upto Rs 1.5 Lakhs.
-Ideally you should make tax planning an integral part of your financial planning and begin investing in tax saving avenues as soon as the financial year begins.
+The government of India allows you to lower your tax liability if you invest in schemes mentioned under Section 80C.
+Some of these include investment options like Equity Linked Savings Scheme, National Pension Scheme, PPF, Tax saving FD, NSC etc. These schemes differ in terms of the risks associated, the interest rate offered, lock-in periods and investment objectives, catering to a wide range of investors.
+Under Section 80C, you can invest in the aforementioned schemes and get tax relief up to Rs 1.5 Lakhs.
+Ideally, you should make tax planning an integral part of your financial planning and begin investing in tax saving avenues as soon as the financial year begins.
 However, if you haven’t yet started investing to save taxes, you only have a little time left till the financial year ends to make a move.
-To help you take a decision fast, I will compare two popular tax saving options ; ELSS and National Pension Scheme , against important attributes.
-Hopefully, at the end of the article, you would have a clear idea about the pros and cons of each avenue and which one suits you better.
-Read On!
+To help you make a decision fast, I will compare two popular tax saving options.

 In this article

 Equity-linked savings scheme is a type of equity mutual fund that comes with the double benefit of tax saving and wealth creation.
 These are managed by professionals and experts and hence result in greater returns as compared to other tax-saving investments.

 Taxpayers can benefit from up to Rs.
 1.5 lakh per year by investing in ELSS funds.
 Although you can invest more than Rs.
 1.5 lakh in ELSS funds but only Rs.
 1.5 lakh will be allowed for tax benefits.
 However, the returns generated from ELSS fund investments are taxable in nature.
 The taxes